CryptoPlankton/Vertcoin-Website-Testbed/content/specs-explained.md

 So you could say that unknowingly, LIT is the 'Lightning Network' everyone has been describing...most people aren't aware of how lightning networks work/implemented.</p>
 <blockquote>
           <p>
-            <strong>tldr:</strong> LIT is a lightning network implementation separate from the bolt family that has better multicoin architecture.
+            <strong>tldr:</strong> LIT is a lightning network implementation separate from the bolt family that differs by using multicoin architecture achitecture at its base rather than connecting separate LN's together.
           </p>
         </blockquote>
       </div>